Web Conferencing at Marist

-- For shorter video clips, during a live class meeting, post the link to the video in the Zoom or Webex chat (or post before class in the course website).
-Pause the live class for the length of the video, ask students to click the link and watch the video on their own computer while muting their Zoom or Webex audio/video feed, then return to the Zoom or Webex class meeting to discuss.
+- For shorter video clips, during a live class meeting, post the link to the video in the Zoom chat (or post before class in the course website).
+Pause the live class for the length of the video, ask students to click the link and watch the video on their own computer while muting their Zoom audio/video feed, then return to the Zoom class meeting to discuss.

-- Have students convene in the live Zoom or Webex meeting, each mute their Zoom or Webex audio and start playing the video on their own computer at the same time.
-Use Zoom or Webex text chat or other group text chat application for “sidebar” conversations in real-time, as the video plays on each student’s computer.
+- Have students convene in the live Zoom meeting, each mute their Zoom audio and start playing the video on their own computer at the same time.
+Use Zoom text chat or other group text chat application for “sidebar” conversations in real-time, as the video plays on each student’s computer.

-- If the video is a long film, consider asking students to start the film at the same time and comment during the screening in Twitter, Zoom or Webex chat, and also stop the film at certain points so the class can discuss the section they have just seen in a Zoom or Webex meeting.
+- If the video is a long film, consider asking students to start the film at the same time and comment during the screening on Twitter, Zoom chat, and also stop the film at certain points so the class can discuss the section they have just seen in a Zoom meeting.